 Beyond this the fjords can act as a gateway to visitors who want to discover more of the authentic culture of Norway.
 Cruise up one of these mighty valleys and you’ll encounter many ancient churches and picturesque villages.
 Staying in one of these villages, with their old timbered houses and traditional ways of life, is the perfect way to experience the majestic landscapes of the fjords.

-In this article, we’ll cover five of the best fjords in Norway, along with what to do and where to stay during your trip.
-Enjoy Norway guys, it’s incredible!
+In this article, we’ll cover five of the best fjords in Norway.
+We will also briefly cover what to do and where to stay during your trip.

 The Best Fjords in Norway